AllanElleuch/pumpBot-for-crypto-on-Binance/README.md

 Run `main.py` and enter the Coin you want to all in (i.e : 'XVG' for all in XVGBTC)

+You cal also use `discord.py` to scrap a discord channel and buy a coin as soon as the coin name for a pump is released.

 ## Architecture

 | File              | Description                                               |